zhangzhics/CITS5503_Sem2/Labs/Lab4KMSEncryption.md

 ### [2] Check whether the script works

-Use AWS CLI command and AWS S3 console to display the policy content applied to the S3 bucket.
+Use the AWS CLI command and the AWS S3 console to display the policy content applied to the S3 bucket.

-Test the policy by using a username that is not your to access the folder called `rootdir` and output what you've got.
+Test the policy by using a username that is not your own to access the folder called `rootdir` and output what you've got.

 ## AES Encryption using KMS